-As of March 31, 2023, our principal source of liquidity was cash, cash equivalents and short-term investments, which totaled \$187.5 million.
-Net loss was \$12.3 million and \$25.2 million for the three months ended March 31, 2023 and 2022, respectively.
+As of June 30, 2023, our principal source of liquidity was cash, cash equivalents and short-term investments, which totaled \$185.0 million.
+Net income (loss) was \$2.7 million and (\$45.2) million for the six months ended June 30, 2023 and 2022, respectively.
 We expect to incur operating losses for the foreseeable future.

-Under various agreements with third parties, we have agreed to make milestone payments, pay royalties, annual maintenance fees and to meet due diligence requirements, each based upon specified milestones.
-Under our license agreement with Regeneron, we have entered into supply agreements to provide both clinical and commercial product.
-We have committed to minimum payments to Regeneron of \$7.6 million, all of which are due within one year.
-We have entered into lease agreements for office and laboratory space, and vehicles, with total future lease payments of \$5.9 million, of which \$3.7 million are due within one year.
-We expect to incur additional cash commitments as we conduct a technology transfer of the manufacturing process for ARCALYST, drug substance.
+Under various agreements with third parties, we have agreed to make milestone payments, pay royalties, pay annual maintenance fees and to meet due diligence requirements, each based upon specified events.
+Pursuant to the Regeneron Agreement, we have entered into a supply agreement with Regeneron to purchase both clinical and commercial product.
+We have committed to minimum payments to Regeneron of \$31.2 million, all of which are due within one year.
+We have entered into lease agreements for office and laboratory space, and vehicles, with total future lease payments of \$15.8 million, of which \$3.0 million are due within one year.
+In connection with our ongoing technology transfer of ARCALYST drug substance manufacturing, we have entered into a manufacturing commitment with a CDMO to establish a new manufacturing site for ARCALYST drug substance.
+Such commitment, which includes the purchase of raw materials and related service fees, will obligate us to minimum payments of \$97.3 million, \$20.4 million of which are due within one year.

 Under various agreements with third parties, we are entitled to receive upfront payments, milestone payments, and royalties, each based upon specified milestones.
 In the first quarter of 2023, we received \$20.0 million for delivery of certain drug supplies as part of the Genentech License Agreement.
+In the second quarter of 2023, following the achievement of a development milestone related to a new indication under the Genentech License Agreement, Genentech became obligated to make an additional cash payment to us of \$15,000.